A terminal project launcher

 Prawjector is a keyboard-driven project launcher for developers who prefer to stay in the terminal.
 It opens named, persistent Zellij sessions and recreates pre-configured tab layouts on each launch.
 Reattaching to an existing session resumes the exact tabs and shells that were active before.

 Prawjector works with most existing Zellij configurations without modification and does not add a daemon or background process.
-Projects are declared in a single JSON config at ~/.prawjector/prawjector.json, and each project specifies a name, a path, and a list of tabs with optional launch commands.
+Projects are declared in a default JSON config at ~/.prawjector/prawjector.json, or in another file selected with --config <PATH>.

 INSTALL